Small Budget, Big Impact: How the Right Website Pays for Itself

 Now Launch

-Instead of limping along with a basic website or no website at all, organizations desiring to grow should invest in a well-designed, search engine-optimized website that has the potential to draw the public.
+Instead of limping along with a basic website or no website at all, organizations seeking to grow should invest in a well-designed, search-engine-optimized website that can attract a wider audience.

-Integrating your website with your social media presence will help more potential customers or donors keep your organization at the top of their minds, buy your products, participate in your programs, and engage with your organization.
+Integrating your website with your social media presence helps keep your organization top of mind for potential customers and donors, encouraging them to buy your products, participate in your programs, and engage with your organization.

-Staged, progressive website development increases an organization’s probability of getting the best return on its promotional dollars to offset that investment with new, more engaged customers or donors that support the organization's mission, values, and products or services.
+Staged, progressive website development increases an organization’s likelihood of getting the best return on its promotional dollars by attracting new, more engaged customers or donors who support the organization's mission, values, and products or services.